Connection Matrices in Macaulay2: Connection matrices

 Let $\{s_1,\ldots,s_m\}$ be a $\CC(x_1,\ldots,x_n)$-basis of $R_n/R_nI$.
 The $s_j$'s can be chosen to be monomials in the $\partial_i$'s, for instance as the standard monomials of a Gröbner basis of $R_nI$, see \Cref{sec:Groebner}.
 W.l.o.g., we may assume $s_1=1$.
 For $f\in \Sol(I)$ a solution to~$I$, denote by $F=(1\bullet f,s_2\bullet f,\ldots,s_m\bullet f)^\top$ the vector of functions formed by applying the operators $s_1,\dots, s_m$ to $f$.
 Then there exist unique matrices $A_1,\ldots,A_n \in \operatorname{Mat}_{m\times m}(\CC(x_1,\ldots,x_n))$ s.t.\

-for \underline{any} $f\in \Sol(I)$.
-The $A_i$'s are the {\em connection matrices} of~$I$ with respect to the chosen basis.
-They encode the transformation on $R_n/R_n I$ given by left-multiplication with $\partial_i$ for the chosen $\CC(x)$-basis.
+for \underline{any} $f\in \Sol(I)$. {In \cite{SST00}, the system in \eqref{eq:PfaffSys} is called the {\em Pfaffian system} of $I$ (with respect to the chosen basis).
+We also refer to the $A_i$'s as the {\em connection matrices} of~$I$.} They encode the transformation on $R_n/R_n I$ given by left-multiplication with $\partial_i$ for the chosen $\CC(x)$-basis.
 Note, however, that this transformation is \underline{not} $\CC(x)$-linear, but rather extends according to the Leibniz rule.
-In~\cite{SST00}, this system is called ``Pfaffian system,'' but we will stick to the terminology of connection matrices henceforth.
-By construction, the connection matrices fulfill the integrability conditions, i.e.,
+By construction, the connection matrices fulfill the integrability conditions,~i.e.,

 where entry-wise differentiation of the matrices is meant.
 Changing basis to $\widetilde{F}=gF$ via some $g\in \GL_m(\CC(x_1,\ldots,x_n))$ yields the system $\partial_i \bullet \widetilde{F}= \widetilde{A}_i\cdot \widetilde{F}$, with